First Olympic Appearance: 1896 (men); 1900 (women)

-There will be 48 players in both the men's and women's brackets and 32 teams in both the men's doubles and women's doubles.
+In 2012, there will be 56 players in both the men's and women's brackets and 32 teams in both the men's doubles and women's doubles.
 Like most tournaments, the top 16 players/teams will be seeded and distributed throughout their respective brackets, in order to avoid the top players competing against each other too early.
 The tournaments are single-elimination—one loss and you're out.
 All matches are best-of-three sets, except the men's finals and the men's doubles finals, which are best-of-five.
-The top 48 players in the world on June 9, 2008 will be invited to participate.
+The top 56 players in the world on June 11, 2012 will be invited to participate.

-The tennis competition at the Beijing Games will be held at the Olympic Green Tennis Center, which will feature ten competition courts and six training courts.
-The facility will seat up to 17,400 fans who will witness some of the world's top professionals battle for the gold medal.
+The tennis competition at the London Games will be held at the All England Lawn Tennis and Croquet Club, home of Wimbledon, one of the sport's four Grand Slam annual events.
+Founded in 1868 during the croquet craze, the club has 19 grass courts and five indoor courts.
+The club's famous Centre Court seats 15,000 fans who will witness some of the world's top professionals battle for the gold medal.

 Fact Monster™ Database, © 2007 Pearson Education, Inc. All rights reserved.